 It seems as though one way or another we will be living with the fallout from the virus for a long time yet.
 Whilst some lockdowns have certainly eased, many countries, including the UAE, still continue to enforce the wearing of masks in public, along with social distancing and controlled numbers of people in restaurants, malls and cinemas.
 These are measures for those who want to go out of their homes.
 But for many, still, home is a safe haven, where they can relax and spend time with family and now, perhaps a couple of close friends.

 In addition to the citywide disinfection programmes, we were instructed to sanitise ourselves and our homes.
 We continue to do it, armed with antibacterial soaps and hand sanitiser.
 It’s been a good time to take stock, and since spending so much time at home, catch up on odd jobs around the house; have a clear out, reorganise a bit and take time to enhance your investment in Dubai real estate.

-With so much time at home, our abode – whether rented or owned, a villa, apartment or hotel room investment in Dubai – has become so much more than just a place to rest our heads at night after the hectic working day and an outside social life.
+With so much time at home, our abode – whether rented or owned, villas to buy in Dubai, Properties for sale in Dubai, 2 BHK Flats For Sale In Aykon City Tower, 3 BHK Flats For Sale In Aykon City Tower, apartments for sale in dubai, Safa Two 2 Bedrooms Apartments For Sale In Dubai or Hotel apartment for sale in Dubai – has become so much more than just a place to rest our heads at night after the hectic working day and an outside social life.
 It’s become the central focus in our lives, where we have at times been forced to remain for weeks and carry on with work, exercise, family time and so on – all within four walls and for those lucky enough, perhaps a garden too.